Faculty

 Olivier Mortara is a human performance expert who has served as a consultant, therapist, lecturer, instructor, physical education teacher in French international schools, and coach in the field of sports performance for more than 30 years throughout Europe, North America, and India for schools and students, professional teams and athletes, businesses and business leaders, and government and managers.
 He holds an MSc degree (1999) from the Université de Bourgogne (with Université de Montréal) in sports and performance and has earned numerous professional certificates and recognitions, including the Diplôme Universitaire d'Évaluation et de Préparation Physique from the Université Bordeaux 2 (2010) and certification as a Breathing Behavior Analyst from the Professional School of Behavioral Health Sciences (2024).
 He recently translated the book CapnoLearning: An Introductory Guide (2023), authored by Peter M. Litchfield and Sandra Reamer, into French (2025).
 Olivier Mortara is a faculty member of the Professional School of Behavioral Health Sciences and is a leader in the field of breathing and human performance.

-Jan B. Newman, M.D., Physician, Surgeon
+Jan B. Newman, M.D., physician, surgeon

 Dr. Newman earned her MD degree (1980) and her B.H.Sc. degree (1974) in nursing from the State University of New York (Downstate Medical Center), and her AAS degrees at Westchester Community College in 1972.
 She performed surgical training at the University of Texas Medical Branch at Galveston (1980-1984), which included a year of research in gastrointestinal physiology.
 She completed her surgical residency at the Medical Center Hospital of Vermont (1985-1988).
 She is a Diplomat of the National Board of Medical Examiners, a Diplomat of the American Board of Surgery, and a Fellow of the American College of Surgeons and of the International College of Surgeons.